elliotmangini/blog-python-notetaker/README.md

-<h1>Automation Script to Monitor Audio Bounces and Generate Session Notes</h2>
+<h1>Automation Script to Monitor Audio Bounces and Generate Session Notes</h1>

 Music producers and other creatives often work with a large number of files and projects and it can be challenging to keep track of all of them.
-This automation script builds on the functionality of my last automation blog post and script to help musicians keep track of their audio files by looking only at the relevant ones (most recent) and then by dynamically interacting with session notes automatically.
+This automation script builds on the functionality of my last two automation mini-projects to help musicians keep track of and take notes on their audio files by looking only at the relevant ones (most recent) and then by dynamically interacting with session notes automatically.
 The script uses Python and the Pygame library to play audio files and catalogue notes on the audio files in real time with timestamps that show when and where the note was made.

-This script ultimately answers the question "How to randomly play audio files and take notes on them using Python".
+This script ultimately answers the question "How to randomly play audio files and take notes on them using Python?".

 You can find the script and try it out on my [Github](https://github.com/elliotmangini/blog-python-notetaker) and take a glance at it here before we dive into how it works.